jhallen/exorsim/doc/edos.md

 the controller itself: one 128 byte buffer for input file reading and one 128 byte buffer for output file writing.

-Each file on the disk is in stored in one contiguous segment: all you need for reading is the starting track and sector numbers, plus the file size.
+Each file on the disk is stored in one contiguous segment: all you need for reading is the starting track and sector numbers, plus the file size.
 Multiple files are packed contiguously together starting at the beginning.
 The one output file you may have open for writing can use the remaining contiguous space.